Nan Goldin’s Berlin Exhibition Embroiled in Symposium Controversy

 The American activist artist distanced herself from a symposium planned for this weekend, stoking debate in the press and on social media.
 After Goldin made statements critiquing the event on Instagram, a few panelists have started to cancel their participation in the event, among them the prominent artist Hito Steyerl.

-Goldin’s show is set to open on Saturday, November 22, at Neue Nationalgalerie.
+Goldin’s show is set to open on Friday, November 22, at Neue Nationalgalerie.
 The following day, a one-day symposium called “Art and Activism in Times of Polarization,” is scheduled to take place.
 The event, officially separate from the artist’s retrospective, will address Israel’s war in Gaza, antisemitism, and Islamophobia, according to a description on the museum’s website.

-Tensions mounted last weekend when the activist group Strike Germany called for the event to be shut down on their social media on November 12.
+Tensions mounted last weekend after the activist group Strike Germany called for the event to be shut down on their social media on November 12.
 The organization, which has been active since the start of this year, encourages culture workers to boycott German cultural institutions as a “call to refuse [their] use of McCarthyist policies that suppress freedom of expression, specifically expressions of solidarity with Palestine,” according to their Instagram.

 Neue Nationalgalerie and its sculpture garden © Simon Menges.